Table of Contents

 It will save you a lot of time and give you peace of mind that no nasty surprises will be ever coming your way from the Spanish tax office.

-When driving a Spanish car, it is important to check that the local car tax is fully paid each year at the town hall or similar local organization where the car is registered.
+When driving a Spanish car, it is important to check that the local car tax is fully paid each year at the town hall or a similar local organization where the car is registered.
 A minimum level of insurance is required by law in Spain.
 Spanish-registered vehicle owners (including motorcycle owners) must pay an annual road tax.

 Cost of living in Spain